Menu

 e.
 Legal documents allowing a parent-designated adult to provide care, if the parent has designated such a person:

 g.
-The parent/guardian will assure that back-up supplies/medications are available to the student after school hours and traveling to/from or during school-sponsored events.
+The parent/guardian will ensure that back-up supplies/medications are available to the student after school hours and traveling to/from or during school-sponsored events.

 If the student needs medication/treatments while at school, an OSPI Health Care Provider Authorization Form or equivalent must be completed.

 Parents are key partners in providing for the safety and health of their children during the school day.
-Parents should:
+Parents are responsible for:

-· Provide written requests and instructions to the school including orders from a health care provider prescribing within the scope of their prescriptive authority for treatment monitoring at school.
+· Providing written requests and instructions to the school including orders from a health care provider prescribing within the scope of their prescriptive authority for treatment monitoring at school.

-· Provide a current signed consent to exchange information with the child’s health care provider.
+· Providing a current signed consent to exchange information with the child’s health care provider.

-· Participate in the development of the IHP/504.
+· Participating in the development of the IHP/504.

 · If designated, provide written authorization for a Parent Designated Adult (PDA) to provide additional care.
 This may include blood glucose testing and injections.